-Characteristics of animated films for adults
+Features of animated films for adults

-Through rich and meaningful narratives, these films invite reflection on life, identity, and human emotions, using animation as a means to communicate powerful and subtle ideas.
+Through rich and meaningful narratives, these films invite reflection on human life, identity, and emotions, using animation as a means to communicate powerful and subtle ideas.

 Deep and mature themes

-The themes in these films are usually dark and controversialThey address themes of loneliness, death, corruption, and the struggle for identity.
-They present emotional dilemmas that resonate with adult audiences.
+The themes in these films are usually dark and controversial, addressing loneliness, death, corruption and the struggle for identity.
+They present emotional dilemmas that connect with adult audiences.

-They also explore social and existential conflicts, creating stories that reflect the complexity of the human condition and offer a space for introspection and critical analysis.
+Likewise, they explore social and existential conflicts, creating stories that reflect the complexity of the human condition and offer a space for introspection and critical analysis.

 These narratives do not shy away from showing the human fragility and intense emotions, aspects that are often ignored in children's animation, enriching the visual experience.